 The complex poles or zeros are in conjugate pairs.
 The element description specifies only one of them, and the simulation program will include the conjugate automatically.
-Parameters may be used to specify the a, b, $\alpha$ , and f values.
+Parameters may be used to specify the a, b, α , and f values.
+An example is shown below.